NGSolve/starting_with_ngscuda/_sources/building.md

 cannot connect to the cuda driver

-* now working exactly with gcc 13 and Python 3.14
+* now compiling exactly with gcc 13 and Python 3.14
-* importing ngsolve.ngscuda still not working
+* importing ngsolve.ngscuda still not working, cannot connect to cuda driver

 ```
 module purge --force